Jorgeural/claude-commands/Instructions.md

 - ✅ Ideas.md with 34 command ideas across 9 categories
 - ✅ 9 working command templates (one from each category)
-- ✅ Robust installation script with conflict handling
+- ✅ Robust installation and uninstallation scripts with safety features
 - ✅ Comprehensive README.md with full documentation
 - ✅ Repository summary and purpose statement